DevExpress-Examples/reporting-winforms-export-pdf-zugferd/Readme.md

 - [ZUGFeRD_PdfASchema.txt](./CS/ZUGFeRD_sample/French/ZUGFeRD_PdfASchema.txt)

-    PDF/A extension schema used by Factur-X in XMP.
+    The PDF/A extension schema used by Factur-X in XMP.
 The schema ensures that PDF/A validation correctly interprets `fx:*` fields defined in _ZUGFeRD_DocumentInfo.txt_.

 #### Supported Standards (French Invoices)